How to Save Money on a Wedding Venue

 Photo © Glewstone Court Country House | See their Bridebook profile

-In the UK, peak wedding season is between June and September, with June weddings costing the most, at an average of £26,417.
+In the UK, peak wedding season is between April and September, with June weddings costing the most, at an average of £23,989.
 As wedding venues are in high demand during these months, that’s when they’re the most expensive.
-That means, if you’re conscious of your wedding budget, you’ll want to avoid these months.
+So, if you’re conscious of your wedding budget, consider avoiding these months.

-Between October and May, when there’s less demand for wedding venues, costs can be far lower.
-In fact, many venues provide offers and discounts to couples getting married during the off-peak season, which could save you thousands.
+Between October and March, when there’s generally less demand for wedding venues, costs can be considerably lower.
+In fact, many venues provide offers and discounts to couples getting married during the off-peak season, which could save you several thousands that you can then re-allocate elsewhere.

-Getting married during the off-peak season will also reduce the cost of other vendors, like catering and videographers, which will reduce costs elsewhere, too.
-Read out our ultimate guide to saving money on your wedding for even more tips on cost-cutting.
+Getting married during the off-peak season may also reduce the cost of other vendors, like catering and videographers, which may reduce costs elsewhere.
+Do note, however, that this isn’t necessarily a guarantee.
+It all depends on the nature of the vendor’s business, plus seasonality and their staffing approach.
+Read our ultimate guide to saving money on your wedding for more cost-cutting tips.

 7. Consider alternative venues